Episode 1 - Fellow Wanderer

 And, we don’t really know the reason for why Governor Reynolds killed himself.
 It’s a mystery.
 In his suicide note he mentions that he was tired of being abused by his enemies.
 But, historians today aren’t really sure who his enemies were.
 He was mentioned as having melancholia, and being depressed.
 Historians believe that had something to do with his suicide – but how much we’ll probably never know.

-He and other members of the Anti-Mormon party who used to feel like they could let the government take out Joseph and the Mormons, now feel they’re going to have to kill Joseph Smith themselves.
+He and other members of the “Anti-Mormon” party who used to feel like they could let the government take out Joseph and the Latter-day Saints, now feel they’re going to have to kill Joseph Smith themselves.
 And, they’re going to have to do it in Illinois where they live.
 And, they’re probably going to have to do it outside the law.
 They might have to take the law into their own hands.

 In fact, Thomas Sharp turns so hard against Joseph Smith, that in the process he becomes incredibly frustrated with The Governor of Illinois, Governor Ford (who also by the way, will be an important figure in the upcoming story) – Thomas become so frustrated with Governor Ford’s inability and failure to deliver Joseph Smith to prison, or to death, that Thomas ends up coming up with a plan that will allow him to not only kill Joseph Smith, but also kill the Governor at the same time.
 So that Thomas can rid himself of two of his problems at once.